apache/airflow/docs/apache-airflow-providers-remote/remote_executor.rst

   pipelines files shared there should work as well

+Minimum configuration for the Remote Worker to make it running is:

+- Section ``[remote]``

+  - ``api_enabled``: Must be set to true.
+It is disabled by intend not to expose the endpoint by default.
+This is the endpoint the worker connects to.
+    In a future release a dedicated API server can be started.
+  - ``api_url``: Must be set to the URL which exposes the web endpoint

 To kick off a worker, you need to setup Airflow and kick off the worker subcommand